 Two letters are required.
 One must come from a teacher; the second letter may be written by your school's university counselor, your principal or headmaster or another teacher.
 These letters are confidential.
 Each letter must be in English.
-Please have your reference sign or place a school stamp across the sealed flap of the envelope.
+Counselors/teachers can upload recommendation letters directly onto the Common Application or Coalition Application.
+If sent by courier mail, please have your reference sign or place a school stamp across the sealed flap of the envelope.

 AU requires strong English language skills.
 All freshmen applicants (including U.S. citizens) can prove English proficiency by one of the following:

 - Four years of study (grades 9, 10, 11, and 12 or equivalent) in U.S.-accredited or IB, CXC or UK curricula (inside or outside the U.S.), where English is the only medium of instruction AND no ESL courses have been taken;